 An opportunity for students to gain practical work experience in an area related to athletic training.
+(1)

-(1) Prerequisite: Permission; completion of HHP 223, First Aid and Safety, or equivalent.
+Prerequisite: Permission of the instructor; completion of HHP 223, First Aid and Safety, or equivalent.

 Practical experience in a physical education related area such as corporate fitness program, youth activity league, or health/fitness club.
 (1)